 Planning Board Meetings

-Regular meetings 2nd and 4th Thursdays of each month (7:00 PM), except as noted.
+Regular meetings are held on the 2nd and 4th Thursdays of each month at 7:00 pm, in Meeting Room B.

 Planning Board and Zoning Board of Appeals Meeting Schedule

 Agenda for March 23, 2023 Planning Board Meeting

 The Planning Board has established policies and procedures to both insure consistency and assist applicants.

 Click here for a list of policies and procedures.